 Implementation of Digital Services Infrastructures

 CEF is implemented either via the procurement of services for the core components provided by the European Commission, or through calls for proposals (grants) to help link the national infrastructure in the Member States to the core components.
-CEF's priorities and actions to be launched during 2018 have been identified in the annual Work Programme 2018.
+CEF's priorities and actions to be launched during 2019 have been identified in the multi-annual Work Programme 2019-2020 (attached at the bottom of this page).

 The broadband component of the programme seeks to contribute to the achievement of the Digital Agenda targets of all European households having access to internet connections of 30 Megabits per second (MBps) and 50% of households to connections above 100 MBps by 2020.